« Return to Directory

 How I Can Help

-As a patient advocate, I am the person who helps your loved one prepare for the dying process and usher them peacefully, into their next world.
+If you have issues and are not getting your wishes honored, I will be your advocate.
 Since 2003, I have been a practicing mediator with extensive training and experience in adult family and end-of-life issues.
-For 7 years I was an ombudsman, visiting hundreds of long-term care facilities, educating and advocating for seniors.
-I am a "vigil" Doula and can help with end-of-life planning such as drafting Advance Care Directives, legacy projects, surrogate consulting, and finding estranged relatives.
+For 7 years, I was an ombudsman, visiting hundreds of long-term care facilities and educating/advocating for seniors.
+I am a "vigil" Doula and can help with end-of-life planning, such as drafting Advance Care Directives, legacy projects, surrogate consulting, and finding estranged relatives.
 A long-time hospice volunteer, I have been honored to sit at the bedside of many dying patients and consider my experiences with the dying to be life-affirming and humbling.

 Important Information About Me

-• My geographical area of practice is Fountain Hill & Scottsdale, AZ.
+• My geographical area of practice is Fountain Hills, Scottsdale, Mesa, & Gilbert AZ

 Formal Education